EigenvoidDev/DeadByDaylightPingTester/README.md

 # Dead by Daylight Ping Tester

-[Dead by Daylight](https://deadbydaylight.com/) is an asymmetrical horror game in which four resourceful survivors face off against one ruthless killer.
+[Dead by Daylight](https://deadbydaylight.com/) is an online asymmetric multiplayer survival horror video game developed and published by Canadian studio [Behaviour Interactive](https://www.bhvr.com/).

 **Dead by Daylight Ping Tester** is a lightweight, open-source software application designed to measure latency to Dead by Daylight's dedicated servers.
-Users can perform ping tests on individual dedicated servers or all of them simultaneously.
-Users can also take advantage of the auto pinger feature to continuously monitor their latency of selected dedicated servers.
-The application also includes a theme toggler, allowing users to switch between light and dark modes.
+Users can perform ping tests on individual servers or all of them simultaneously.
+The application also features an auto-pinger to continuously monitor latency for selected servers.
+Additionally, a theme toggler allows users to switch between light and dark modes.

 ## License